arnauddesombre/Hex/README.md

 Classical game of Hex
 (Hex is a board game for two players.
 It was independently invented by Piet Hein in 1942 and John Nash in 1948 and became popular after 1950 under the name Hex).

-This repository includes the source code in C++11, a compiled version (for Windows 64-bits), and a well documented configuration launch hex.bat file, which allows the change of board size, pie rule usage, first player (player or computer), colors...
+This repository includes the source code in C++11, a compiled version (for Windows 64-bits), and a well documented configuration launch file (hex.bat), which allows the change of board size, pie rule usage, first player (player or computer), colors...

 Compilation instructions are included in the hex.cpp stand-alone source code - it is the only source file needed.
 I've used MinGW and compiled using:

-    g++ -Wall -O3 -o "hex" "hex.cpp" -s -std=c++11 -static-libgcc -static-libstdc++ -static -lwinpthread If you have a C++11 version installed, you can generate a smaller .exe file using:
+    g++ -Wall -O3 -o "hex" "hex.cpp" -s -std=c++11 -static-libgcc -static-libstdc++ -static -lwinpthread If you have MinGW installed, you can generate a smaller .exe file using:

     g++ -Wall -O3 -o "hex" "hex.cpp" -s -std=c++11